 Promise 91: Transfer assets of Hacienda Luisita to farmer-beneficiaries

-Aquino also disclosed that he has already asked his “extended family” to find ways and means to transfer the assets of Hacienda Luisita to farmer beneficiaries.
+Noynoy Aquino has said that he has asked his “extended family” to find ways and means to transfer the assets of Hacienda Luisita to farmer beneficiaries.

 The Aquino campaign platform: Action plans on Hacienda Luisita